ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    * ``metadata_version`` is the version of the ``ANSIBLE_METADATA`` schema, *not* the version of the module.
    * Promoting a module's ``status`` or ``supported_by`` status should only be done by members of the Ansible Core Team.

-.. note:: Pre-released metdata version
+.. note:: Pre-released metadata version

     During development of Ansible-2.3, modules had an initial version of the metadata.
 This version was modified slightly after release to fix some points of confusion.
-You may occassionally see PRs for modules where the ANSIBLE_METADATA doesn't look quite right because of this.
+You may occasionally see PRs for modules where the ANSIBLE_METADATA doesn't look quite right because of this.
 Module metadata should be fixed before checking it into the repository.